datatrail-jhu/01_chromebookintro/docs/index.md

 ---
-title: "How to use a Chromebook"
+title: "01: How to use a Chromebook"
 date: "May, 2022"
 site: bookdown::bookdown_site
 documentclass: book